-Millipedes have worm-like bodies and are typically black or dark brown in color, though some species can be red or orange as well.
+Millipedes have worm-like bodies and are typically black or dark brown, though some species can be red or orange.
 Some millipedes will have mottled patterns on their bodies.
-While their name means "thousand feet", most millipedes, depending on their size, have between 30 and 90 legs.
+While their name means "thousand feet," most millipedes, depending on their size, have between 30 and 90 legs.
 When threatened, millipedes curl up into tight balls.

 What Attracts Millipedes?

-Millipedes require moisture in order to survive; therefore areas with high moisture levels draw millipedes to them.
+Millipedes require moisture to survive; therefore, areas with high moisture levels draw millipedes to them.
 Millipedes are attracted to and hide underneath decaying piles of vegetation, mulch, landscaping ties, and under trash piles, newspapers, and cardboard boxes.
-When the weather outside becomes too hot and dry, millipedes enter homes and other buildings while searching for areas of moisture.
+When the weather outside becomes too hot and dry, millipedes enter Jacksonville homes and other buildings while searching for moisture areas.
 Once inside, these pests can typically be found hiding out in high humidity areas like basements, laundry rooms, bathrooms, and crawlspaces.

 Are Millipedes Dangerous?

-Millipedes are not considered to be a dangerous pest as they do not bite or sting and pose no serious health risks to people.
-Millipedes do emit a foul-smelling liquid that can cause small blisters on the skin of some people if they come into contact with it.
+Millipedes are not considered a dangerous pest as they do not bite or sting and pose no serious health risks to people.
+Millipedes emit a foul-smelling liquid that can cause small blisters on some people's skin if they come into contact with it.
 This liquid can also be toxic to smaller pets.